akshatkapr/ImageLanguage_recognision_folderCreation/README.md

 Installation Required:
 1. Install Python 3.9 or 3.10
 2. Install Tesseract via exe file and install all language packages.
-3. Put tesearct location in windoes environment variable.
+3. Put tessarct location in windoes environment variable.
-3. install pytesseract in CMD just run the command : php install pytesseract
+3. install pytesseract by running the command in command prompt: php install pytesseract